XVincentX/vncz/about.md

 Portoguese would have been a good idea.
 I still can't manage it properly, but I'm not that terrible.

 Once Apiary was acquired by Oracle and I figured out what they had next to us, I decided to leave the Czech Republic after 3 years and relocate in Madrid, which is where I am living right now.

+In 2019 I decided that staying in United States for a while would be a good idea, and so as of January 2020 I moved in Austin, TX.